rhysd/react-vimjs/README.md

 Children of `<FileUpload>` component gets clickable.
 When clicked, `<input>` file chooser is launched and you can select a file.
 If `onUpload` property is set, it is called with the path to loaded file after loading the file is success.
 When `blah.txt` is selected, `/root/blah.txt` is created in Emscripten filesystem and you can open it with `:edit blah.txt`.

+### Known Issues

+- In Chrome of OS X, the screen collapses.
+Safari is OK.